typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/restrict-plus-operands.md

 # `restrict-plus-operands`

-Require both operands of addition to have type `number` or `string`.
+Requires both operands of addition to have type `number` or `string`.

 ## Rule Details